hungnt1/s3-mounter-arm64/README.md

 # s3-mounter

-Mount s3 buckets into pods in k8s.
+Mount s3 buckets into pods in k8s with custom URL in ARM.
 - Orgin
 ```
 [Here](https://blog.meain.io/2020/mounting-s3-bucket-kube/) is a blog post which explains it in detail.